Step 1: Select Colors

 Stamp "Merry Christmas" on the checkerboard design in black ink.

-left facing with the face towards the card's center.
+left-facing with the face aligned toward the card's center.

 Step 7: Color

 Use the markers to color the stamped images and draw accent